MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-boot-web/README.md

     correlationIdHeaderName: <The name of the HTTP header to use when sending correlationIds, 'correlation-id' by default>
     requestPatterns: <An array of MVC URI patterns to limit beginning trails on to>
     incomingMode: <The mode of how to handle incoming trails, one of [STRICT, LENIENT, OPTIONAL], LENIENT by default>
-    dispatchPatterns: <An array of MVC URI patterns to limit dispatching metrics to>
+    dispatchPatterns: <An array of MVC URI patterns to limit dispatching measurements to>
-    dispatchRequest: <Whether or not to dispatch a metric when a request is received, false by default>
+    dispatchRequest: <Whether or not to dispatch a measurement when a request is received, false by default>
-    dispatchResponse: <Whether or not to dispatch a metric when a request is responded to, false by default>
+    dispatchResponse: <Whether or not to dispatch a measurement when a request is responded to, false by default>
 ```

 ## Metrics dispatched